Who is this course for?

 If you cannot attend a taught class you will be able to access the recording of the session from your learning dashboard of the Interfolio University platform.

-The surgery is accessed directly through Interfolio University
+The course is accessed directly through Interfolio University